-Does the applicant describe a system for reviewing and adjusting program activities based on monitoring information?
-Does the plan include indicators developed for each program milestone and incorporated into the quarterly financial and programmatic reports?
-Are the indicators drawn from the Emergency Plan Indicator Guide?
-Will the system generate financial and program reports to show the disbursement of funds, and progress towards achieving the objectives of the President's Emergency Plan?
+Does the applicant propose a system for reviewing and adjusting program activities based on monitoring information?
+Does the applicant include indicators for each program milestone and incorporated into the financial and programmatic reports?
+Are all indicators drawn from the Emergency Plan Indicator Guide?
+Can the system generate financial and program reports to show disbursement of funds, and progress towards achieving the objectives of the Emergency Plan in Haiti and Guyana?